zulip/zulip/templates/zerver/help/change-your-organizations-name.md

 # Change your organization's name
 Only an administrator can change the name of the organization.

-Follow these steps to change the name of the organization using an administrator account:
+{!follow-steps.md!} change the name of the organization using an administrator account:

 {!go-to-the.md!} [Organization Settings](/#administration/organization-settings)